thecdcd/thecdcd.github.io/_posts/2015-11-05-containerize-python-script.md

 The `images` command will show docker images on the local system. `twitch-count-app` should be part of the listing.

+Run `docker images` to view docker images on the current machine.

 {% highlight text linenos %}
 twitch-count$ sudo docker images
 REPOSITORY            TAG                 IMAGE ID            CREATED             VIRTUAL SIZE